PaulHuygen/NWRDomainModel/README.md

 ## How to run

-python domain_model.py inputfile [dbpedia-endpoint]
+cat inputfile | python domain_model.py [dbpedia-endpoint] > outpufile

 Currently, dbpedia-endpoint attribute allows optionally having a local endpoint instead of dbpedia remote one.
 Inputfile is an input NAF file.
-The script creates an output file with a name:

-outputfile = inputfile + ".out"